 Columbans in partnership with Jubilee Australia

-Columbans were involved in the Jubilee 2000 global campaign to cancel the debt of heavily indebted poor countries.
+Columbans were involved in the Jubilee 2000 global campaign to cancel the debt of heavily indebted developing countries.
 This campaign was advocated by Pope John Paul II and supported by many church and religious agencies.
 Learn more

-Jubliee Australia promotes the accountability for the causes of poverty and injustice in the Asia Pacific, elevating the voices of affected communities.
+Jubliee Australia promotes accountability for the causes of poverty and injustice in the Asia Pacific, elevating the voices of affected communities.